ElvisRBA/Roofstock/README.md

 ## Installation

-Run the following commands to start the API.
+In a cmd console navigate to the API Project and run the following commands to start the API.

 ```bash
 dotnet dev-certs https --trust